bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 <img src="https://github.com/bioinformatics-ca/EPI_2021/blob/master/img/module5/portal_send_to_ucsc.png?raw=true" alt="p2" width="750" />

 * You can see that the datasets are being displayed on the UCSC Genome Browser.
-These are all peaks and signal for the chosen muscle H3K27ac ChIP-Seq datasets.
+These are all peaks and signal for the chosen blood H3K27ac ChIP-Seq datasets.
 In the Genome Browser, you can expand the tracks by changing visibility from "pack" to "full" and clicking the "Refresh" button.

  <img src="https://github.com/bioinformatics-ca/EPI_2021/blob/master/img/module5/ucsc_fullTrackView.png?raw=true" alt="p3" width="750" />